 The Return Goods Management Headache

-With the amount of money spent during the holidays, post-holiday returns are even more significant.
-Without a returns handling strategy, your returns management process is likely ineffective or inefficient.
-Reverse logistics should not be overlooked.
-Returned goods take up unplanned space in a facility and take time to process back into inventory.
-Reverse logistics can have an enormous impact on your bottom line.
+Without a returns handling or reverse logistics strategy, your returns management process is likely ineffective or inefficient.
+Warehouse returns take up unplanned space in a facility and take time to process back into inventory and can have an enormous impact on your bottom line.

 While no one wants to handle returned goods on a regular basis, having a simple process for returning items increases customer satisfaction.
 When the customer’s experience is a pleasant one, they are more likely to make repeat purchases, even if they already returned something.